Trou du Glaz

 How to find it

-The easiest approach is from the Col du Coq.
-Simply follow the GR9 following the yellow sign posts.
+The easiest approach to Trou du Glaz is from the Col du Coq.
+Simply follow the waymarked GR9 and the yellow sign posts.
 It takes about 45 minutes.
 When exiting from a pull-through, turn left along the path, and head down the zigzags at the first junction.
-If approaching from Perquelin, as is necessary if doing the through trip to the Guiers Mort without a second car, make your way towards the Guiers Mort, cross the stepping stones below the cave, and follow the obvious path which rises up to the cliff, and then ascend beneath it.
+If approaching from Perquelin, as is necessary if doing the through trip to the Guiers Mort without a second car, make your way towards the Guiers Mort, cross the stepping stones below the cave, and follow the obvious path which rises up to the cliff, and then ascends beneath it.
 It takes about 1¾ hours.

-The earliest inscriptions found in Trou du Glaz date back to 1769, and it was the subject of explorations by Édouard Martel and Robert Joly, amongst others, before it became the focus of interest for Chevalier's team between 1935 and 1947.
+The earliest inscriptions found in the cave date back to 1769, and it was the subject of explorations by Édouard Martel and Robert Joly, amongst others, before it became the focus of interest for Chevalier's team between 1935 and 1947.
 Since then it has been the object of intensive exploration by successive generations of cavers which continues today.

 Trou du Glaz is at the heart of the Réseau de la Dent de Crolles, and there are many possible routes available.
 It is the exit for the equipped through-trips from P40 and Pulpite on the plateau.
 It is also the starting point for a number of pull-through trips equipped with pull-through chains, pitch-head traverse lines, and way markings, which have been well described in route guides produced by Spéléo Secours Isère, the local rescue organisation.
 All these through trips pass through the lower storey of the cave, which can be reached by two routes - the traditional route which descends the Puits de Lanterne, and an alternative which descends the Puits de l'Ogive.
 Hence there are two versions for each of the through trips.
 The main routes in Trou du Glaz are as follows: